Duplicity (soundtrack)

 Duplicity (Original Motion Picture Soundtrack) is the film score composed by James Newton Howard to the 2009 film Duplicity directed by Tony Gilroy starring Julia Roberts and Clive Owen.
-The original score is composed by James Newton Howard, performed by the Hollywood Studio Symphony, and conducted by Pete Anthony.
-The film score was released on March 24, 2009, under the Varèse Sarabande label and featured Howard's score and one song "Being Bad" performed by the trip hop duo Bitter:Sweet.
+The original score was performed by the Hollywood Studio Symphony and conducted by Pete Anthony.
+The album was released on March 24, 2009, under the Varèse Sarabande label, and features Howard's score and the song "Being Bad" performed by the trip hop duo Bitter:Sweet.